 Table salt, on the other hand, is mined from salt deposits and then processed to give it a fine texture so it’s easier to mix and use in recipes.
 Processing strips table salt of any minerals it may have contained, and additives are also usually added to prevent clumping or caking.

-While these attributes may make sea salt more attractive from a marketing standpoint, Johnson says there are no real health advantages of most sea salts.
+While some attributes may make sea salt more attractive from a marketing standpoint, Dr. Johnson says there are no real health advantages of most sea salts.

-“The minute amounts of trace minerals found in sea salt are easily obtained from other healthy foods,” Johnson said.
+“The minute amounts of trace minerals found in sea salt are easily obtained from other healthy foods,” Dr. Johnson said.
 “Sea salt also generally contains less iodine than table salt.
 Iodine has been added to table salt since the 1920s to prevent the iodine-deficiency disease goiter.”

 The next time you find yourself choosing between kosher salt, sea salt and table salt, remember that it’s probably mostly a matter of letting your taste buds decide.
 But whichever option you choose, keep in mind that both usually contain the same amount of sodium.